gebertdominik/ckad-notes/05_services_and_networking.md

 Open browser http://<Public IP>:31230
 ```

-The `kubectl expose` command created a service for the nginx deployment. the service used port 80 and generated a random port on all the nodes.
+The `kubectl expose` command:

+* created a service for the nginx deployment.

+* the service used port 80

+* generated a random port on all the nodes.

 A particular `port` and `targetPort` can also be passed during the object creation to avoid random values.
 The `targetPort` defaults to the port, but could be set to any value, including a string referring to a port on a backend Pod.
 Each Pod could have a different port, but traffic is still passed via the name.
 Switching traffic to a different port would maintain a client connection, while changing versions of software, for example.

 The `kubectl get svc` command gave us a list of all the existing services, and we saw the nginx service, which was created with an internal cluster IP.